Updated 3 weeks ago

 Now that you know your electricity usage and sun exposure, you can calculate the size of the solar system you need in kilowatts (kW).
 Simply divide your household electricity consumption by the monthly peak sun hours to find the right system size for your home.

-Graphic showing the equation for calculating solar system size.
-Monthly energy consumption in kilowatts divided by your area's estimated monthly peak sun hours equals the system size you need
+Equation to calculate the solar system size you need.
+Monthly energy consumption in kWh divided by the number of peak sun hours your area receives equals the solar system size in kilowatts.

 Step 4: Calculate how many solar panels you need